kadena-io/pact/docs/en/pact-functions.md

 *capability*&nbsp;` -> bool` *body*&nbsp;`[*]` *&rarr;*&nbsp;`<a>`

 Specifies and requests grant of _acquired_ CAPABILITY which is an application of a 'defcap' production.
 Given the unique token specified by this application, ensure that the token is granted in the environment during execution of BODY. 'with-capability' can only be called in the same module that declares the corresponding 'defcap', otherwise module-admin rights are required.
 If token is not present, the CAPABILITY is evaluated, with successful completion resulting in the installation/granting of the token, which will then be revoked upon completion of BODY.
 Nested 'with-capability' calls for the same token will detect the presence of the token, and will not re-apply CAPABILITY, but simply execute BODY. 'with-capability' cannot be called from within an evaluating defcap.
+Acquire of a managed capability results in emission of the equivalent event.
 ```lisp
 (with-capability (UPDATE-USERS id) (update users id { salary: new-salary }))
 ```